Gherciu/NextSkeleton/components/layouts/README.md

 - DashboardLayout
 - etc...

-#### The index.js file is the MainLayout all Layouts should be wrapped in this component
+#### The index.js file is the MainLayout all pages should be wrapped in this component